Age of Empires II Review

 The sequel is more appealing to the masses because "colorful and medieval" as opposed to "spartan and ancient".
 The sequel's terrain, buildings and units are also more graphically detailed (eye-candy).

-However, note how the sequel's playfield (active drawspace) is actually 54 vertical pixels smaller than the original's, and more zoomed-in (bigger objects):
+Note how the sequel's playfield aka active drawspace is actually 54 vertical pixels smaller than the original's, and more zoomed-in due to its bigger objects:

 [Left: Original patrician viewport: 1024x622 / Right: Sequel plebeian viewport 1024x568]

-Thus, not only are there fewer active drawspace pixels on sequel screens, but there are functionally fewer objects represeented on-screen before one needs to scroll the screen to see more.
-I make a point of this because reducing viewport size in sequels is almost unheard of.
+Thus, not only are there fewer active drawspace pixels on sequel screens, but there are functionally fewer objects represented on-screen before one needs to scroll the screen to see more.
+I make a point of this because reducing the actual and effective viewport size in sequels is almost unheard of.

-The color saturation of some sequel graphics are overdone: palm trees are too green, farms are too dark, gold is too yellow, water is too blue.
+The color saturation of some sequel graphics are overdone: palm trees are too green, farms are too dark, gold is too yellow and water is too bright and too blue.
 The shallows terrain is ridiculously green-blue; practically fluorescent and bloom-like.
 Terrain and building graphics are over-painted, like too much oil on the canvas; they are thick and heavy.
-The ships look worse, the elephants look worse etc.
+The ships look worse, the elephants look worse (and are no longer mounted), and most resource placeables look worse as well.

 Age of Empires II requires a Pentium 166 MHz CPU, 32 megs of RAM and 2 megs of vRAM.
 Age of Empires II-compatible video cards include Nvidia TNT2 and ATI Rage 128 with up to 16 megs of vRAM.
 Age of Empires II requires DirectX 6.1.